grammatek/ice-g2p/README.md

 	%python src/ice-g2p/main.py -i 'hljóðrita þetta takk' -k -y hljóðrita þetta takk : l_0 j ou1 D. r I0. t a0.
 T E1 h. t a0. t_h a1 h k

-Using the `-l` flag allows for word-based language detection, where words considered foreign are transcribed by an LSTM trained on English words instead of Icelandic:
+Using the `-l` flag allows for word-based language detection, where words considered foreign are transcribed by an LSTM trained on English words instead of Icelandic.
+If this flag is used, the module can handle common non-Icelandic characters, including all of the English alphabet:

     %python src/ice-g2p/main.py -i 'hljóðrita þetta please'
 	l_0 j ou D r I t a T E h t a t_h a p_h l E: a s E